How Much Screen Time Is Healthy for a Teenager?

 One of the most prevalent issues requiring device management is gaming disorder.
 In 2018, the World Health Organization (WHO) globally recognized gaming disorder as a legitimate and diagnosable mental illness.
 WHO defines the disorder as a pattern of gaming behavior characterized by impaired control over gaming, to the extent that it takes precedence over other interests and activities despite negative life consequences.

 The three primary factors in healthy device management for teens are 1) teaching teens the benefits of limiting screen time and helping them establish healthy screen and device-driven habits, 2) addressing the root causes of their screen and/or device mismanagement or overuse, and 3) identifying and treating any co-occurring issues, such as underlying depression or anxiety that may be driving screen overuse.

 First, teens need to recognize that their use of digital technology may not be best serving their interests and goals, and then be willing to try creating new, healthier habits that take into consideration how much screen time is healthy for a teenager.
 In order for these new device management behaviors to take hold and prove sustainable, however, teens may also need to explore the emotions and experiences they may be (even unwittingly) avoiding by using their devices as a distraction.

 This may entail working with a mental health professional to address the root causes of their device overuse, such as trauma, depression, ADHD, self-esteem struggles, or social anxiety.
 As with treatment for other recognized substance and process-based struggles, teen device management often requires identifying and healing the underlying issues, not just the symptoms.

 “Good digital citizenship” is another important part of healthy device management for teens.
-According to Dr. Don Grant, Newport Academy’s Director of Outpatient Services in Santa Monica, it means behaving online as you would IRL (in real life), with respectful and positive online interactions in social media, gaming, texting, online messaging, emails, etc.
+According to Dr. Don Grant, Newport’s National Advisor of Healthy Device Management, it means behaving online as you would IRL (in real life), with respectful and positive online interactions in social media, gaming, texting, online messaging, emails, etc.

 Here are five strategies parents can use to help teens develop healthier technology habits: